Mobileye looks to build its own lidar to drive down self-driving costs

 (Reuters) -The chief executive of Intel Corp-owned Mobileye on Tuesday laid out plans for a self-driving car system for 2025 that could use house-built lidar sensors rather than units from Luminar Technologies Inc and cost a “few thousand” dollars.

 Luminar shares fell as much as 9% after Reuters reported the move.
-The company did not immediately respond to a request for comment.
+In a statement, Luminar said its units will cost less than $1,000 and will exceed Mobileye’s cost and performance requirements.

 Mobileye is making rapid progress toward a full autonomous driving system using cameras and a custom-made processor chip, but the company plans to augment its cameras with lidar and radar sensors that will capture a three-dimensional view of the road.
 Mobileye believes it can meet the safety and reliability requirements automakers are demanding for production vehicles by combining the two approaches.